BODY CORPORATE MANAGEMENT

-Obtaining the services of an experienced Body Corporate Manager and a reliable Company, that is a member of Strata Community Australia, will assist you with these daily functions as well as guide and provide advice to ensure you comply with all the necessary requirements of the Community Management ACT 1997.
+It is important to engage the services of an experienced Body Corporate Manager and a reliable company, who are members of Strata Community Association.
+This will assist you with these daily functions as well as guide and provide advice to ensure you comply with the necessary requirements of the Community Management ACT 1997.

 The role of the Body Corporate Committee:

-A committee is chosen to by the owners to handle the day to day administration of the body corporate.
-There must be a committee of the body corporate for a community titles scheme.
+A committee is chosen by the owners to handle the day-to-day administration of the body corporate.
+All community titles schemes must have a committee.
 The committee is usually elected at the Annual General Meeting.

 The role of the Body Corporate Manager:

 The body corporate manager is generally engaged to carry out specific administrative tasks to ensure that the community titles scheme is administered in accordance with the Body Corporate and Community Management Act (Qld) 1997 and other applicable legislation.
 Their primary interest is to ensure that the scheme is efficiently managed on behalf of all owners.

-Often a body corporate manager effectively works as the secretary of the body corporate committee.
+Often a body corporate manager works as the secretary of the body corporate committee.
 They will determine the dates for committee meetings, the annual general meeting, and exceptional meetings in collaboration with the chosen Chairperson, and will prepare meeting papers such as agendas, minutes and financial reports.

 The body corporate manager will follow specific instructions issued by the body corporate committee.
 In some instances, the body corporate committee may delegate some of its authority to the manager so that routine matters such as electricity bills can be paid by their due date.